dreamit-de/graphql-server/README.md

 `GraphQLServer` provides default values and behaviour out of the box.
 It is recommended to at least provide a `schema` so the request won't be rejected because of a missing/invalid schema.
 When using it with a local schema it is recommended to provide a `rootValue` to return a fitting value.
-Examples for these requests can be found in the integration test in the `GraphQLServer.integration.test.ts` class in the `tests` folder.
+Examples for these requests can be found in the integration test in the `GraphQLServer.integration.test.ts` class in the `tests/server` folder.

 ## Schema validation and disabling Introspection